-The Arctic Data Committee (ADC, joint with IASC) (11)
+The Arctic Data Committee (ADC, joint with IASC) (13)

+The Arctic Council provides the Chair of SAON and IASC provides the Vice-Chair.
+The SAON Secretariat is hosted by the Secretariat of the Arctic Monitoring and Assessment Programme (AMAP) (23).

 7. Data Policy

-At minimum, SAON adheres to and promotes the IASC Statement of Principles and Practices for Arctic Data Management (18).
+At minimum, SAON adheres to and promotes the IASC Statement of Principles and Practices for Arctic Data Management (24).
 This statement is consistent with a number of international data policies including those developed by WMO and ICSU bodies such as the World Data System.
 The GEO Data Sharing Principles have been developed under the leadership of CODATA and ICSU, and thus are generally consistent with the IASC Statement.
 The IASC statement uses the concept of “ethically open data” which does provide some well accepted exceptions to fully open data.
 A primary role of the Arctic Data Committee is to promote the IASC Principles, long-term preservation of data, norms of attribution and citation, and open data in general.
+ArcticGEOSS would extend these ambitions to adhere also to GEO data sharing principles, which would emphasize full free and open aspects.

 Annex 1: References